-The more prostaglandins your body produces, the stronger the pain and cramps.
+The more prostaglandins your body produces, the stronger the pain and period cramps.
 What’s more, if excess chemical enters the bloodstream and reaches the bowels it can cause the smooth muscle lining of the large intestine to contract, resulting in diarrhea.

 Whilst it won’t cause any long-term harm, excessive levels of prostaglandins are also thought to cause other common side-effects of menstruation, including headaches, nausea, and vomiting.

 Because of its frequency, the effects of period pain are unfortunately often overlooked – or worse, disparaged – by employers, colleagues and even doctors.
 Whilst it may well be that psychological factors do play a part, and a woman’s mental state might influence the production of prostaglandins, menstrual discomfort is most certainly triggered by physical causes.